 SAFE agreements are powerful investing tools for Venture capitalists.
 However, there are important terms in SAFE Agreements that you must understand.
 The five terms we’ll consider in this blog include discounts, valuation caps, pre-money or post-money, pro-rata rights, and the most favoured nation’s provision.

 SAFE contracts may involve a discount.
-If the SAFE investor’s money converts in future fundraising rounds and the valuation is at or below the valuation cap, the discount is applied.
+If future fundraising rounds value the company at or below the valuation cap, the discount applies to the SAFE investor’s money.
 A 20% discount rate, for example, means that an investor’s money would buy shares at a $8 million valuation if the pricing round was $10 million (20% discount).

 Another popular phrase in SAFE agreements is valuation caps, which investors can use to acquire a more advantageous price per share in the future by setting a maximum convertible price.
 They compensate investors for taking on more risk.

 Assume a startup is raising financing at a $10 million valuation and the SAFE investor has a valuation cap of $5 million.
-In that situation, SAFE investors’ shares convert at the valuation cap ($5 million), despite the firm being valued at $10 million.
-SAFE investors are usually pleased when the valuation cap comes into action.
+In this situation, the firm’s valuation stands at $10 million, and SAFE investors’ shares convert at the valuation cap of $5 million, a development that typically pleases SAFE investors.

 Pre-Money or Post-Money